aljoxo/Arisen/README.md

 6. Go and pet your nearest fluffy animal whilst Wabbajack does its thing.
 Alternatively read through this readme again.
 7. If the installation is successful, jump for joy and move onto [post installation](#post-installation).
 If the installation is unsuccessful, follow what is below.

-Some files require loverslab for this list (none of them are nsfw).
+Some files require loverslab for this list (none of them are sex mods).
 - [Nether's Follower Framework v2.7.9](https://www.loverslab.com/files/file/6188-nethers-follower-framework/)
 - [Tempered Skins for Males - SOS Light Version - part 2 of 2 v2.051](https://www.loverslab.com/files/file/3692-sos-light-version-with-tempered-skins-for-males-sse/)
 - [SOS - Schlongs of Skyrim - LightSE](https://www.loverslab.com/files/file/3705-schlongs-of-skyrim-light-se/)